Who isn’t all for making money, saving, investing, growing, and spending money?

 Where is the bulk of your spending going?
 Are you more focused on material goods or on purchasing experiences?

-- Some high-quality items may cost more upfront but may also last much longer, saving you in the long run and elevating your lifestyle (if that’s important to you).
-I have a tendency to put this to practice with key clothing items that I know will get a lot of wear.
-Also, furniture.
+- Some high-quality items may cost more upfront but may also last much longer.
+Ultimately, this saves money and elevates your lifestyle (if that’s important to you).
+Put this into practice with clothes, shoes (they’ll last longer), and big-ticket items like furniture.

-- Figure out which luxury items for you are a must and are not just you keeping up with the Jones’s.
-You’ll get a better idea of where your money will give you happiness and satisfaction, and you’ll spend less time running after things for the sake of showing off to other people.
+- Figure out which luxury items for you are a must and are not just keeping up with the Jones’s.
+You’ll get a better idea of where your money will give you happiness and satisfaction, and you’ll spend less time running after things to show off to other people.

-In addition, it’s not enough to afford something or just want something.
-You should have a reason, a passion, a love for what you are getting.
-It should enhance or HELP your life in some way, otherwise, your purchases will just become a burden.
-E.g that fancy car that you feel so-so about–not worth the money pit to impress your colleagues and neighbors.
+In addition, it’s not enough to afford or want something.
+You should have a reason, a passion, and a love for what you are getting.
+It should somehow enhance or HELP your life; otherwise, your purchases will just become a burden.
+For instance, that fancy car that you feel so-so about–not worth the money pit to impress your colleagues and neighbors.

-So, let’s stop spending unnecessarily on things that don’t help us or retain value; let’s first budget for what we really need and be intentional with what we really want.
+Let’s stop spending unnecessarily on things that don’t help us or retain value; let’s first budget for what we really need and be intentional with what we want.

-Life essentials like gas and groceries are just two examples of where we may not pay attention to where we are spending money because they are just that: essential.
+Life essentials like gas and groceries are just two examples of where we may ignore where we are spending money because they are essential.
 You need them anyway.
-However, taking note and shopping around can make a big difference.
+However, taking notes and shopping around can make a big difference.

-This is probably the hardest category, though, to alter, simply because life responsibilities get in the way of putting this into action.
-I wanted to just mention it as food for thought; every single item you purchase doesn’t to be scrutinized, however, if you DO have the time and notice differences in the marketplace, this may be worth paying attention to.
+These categories are probably the hardest to alter simply because life responsibilities get in the way of putting this into action.
+Consider it food for thought; you don’t need to scrutinize every single item you purchase; however, if you DO have the time and notice differences in the marketplace, this may be worth paying attention to.